 You can use the Photon File Manager menus to perform many file-management tasks.
 The toolbar at the top of the File Manager provides shortcuts for some commonly used commands.
 For more information, see pfm in the Utilities Reference.

 You can view a listing of the most common keyboard shortcuts in File Manager by selecting.
 You can also view all currently defined bookmarks in a panel by clicking the Bookmarks toolbar shortcut.

 Some of these commands are also available from the right-click menu in File Manager.

 You can use the Photon Helpviewer to display our product documentation.
-The documentation is organized under the /usr/help/product directory.
+The documentation is organized under the $QNX_TARGET/usr/help/product directory.

-To open the Helpviewer, click the Help button in the Applications group on the shelf, or select Help from the right-click shortcut menu on the desktop.
+To open the Helpviewer, click the Help button on the shelf, or select Help from the right-click shortcut menu on the desktop.
 You can also start the helpviewer by typing helpviewer & on the command line.